-This is because after starting treatment, the worms begin to die and break up into pieces.
+This is because, after starting treatment, the worms begin to die and break up into pieces.
 These can get lodged into the pulmonary vessels and cause blockages, ultimately causing death.

 While infected and on treatment, dogs should only be allowed outside for short walks to go to the bathroom.
 If you must be away from your pet either for work or to run errands, use a crate to limit activity.

-Even if your dog has been infected, properly treated, and the worms have died off, it is still possible for them to get the disease again if they are bitten by an infected mosquito.
+Even if your dog has been infected, and properly treated, and the worms have died off, it is still possible for them to get the disease again if they are bitten by an infected mosquito.